bbopt/HyperNOMAD/README.md

 # A tutorial on hyper-parameter optimization of deep neural networks with HYPERNOMAD

-The following tutorial presents a step by step guide in order to build a project for optimizing the hyper-parameters of a deep neurla network using NOMAD.
-It is a derivative free optimization software that is designed to optimize constrained, single or bi-objective derivative blackboxes.
-NOMAD has the capacity to handle mixed variable problems: real, integer and categorical.
+The following tutorial presents a step-by-step guide in order to build a project for optimizing the hyper-parameters of a deep neural network using NOMAD, a derivative-free optimization software designed for constrained, single objective blackbox problems.
+In particular, NOMAD has the capacity to handle problems with real, integer and categorical variables.

 ## Prerequisites